GatekeeperHaig/Stellaris-Modding-Den/gimpPlugin/README.txt

 Output folder: 	valid folder (didn't find a way to select a folder, sry) Layer by Name: 	Decides whether layers are chosen by name or index.
 Index would be the order in which they are visible in the layer view.
 		Top entry is 0.
-List can also be accessed from behind (-1 is last, -2 second to last, etc)
+List can also be accessed from behind (-1 is last, -2 second to last, etc) Tech Icon (52x52): Will scale the whole icon to 52x52.
+You need to add the tech background as first layer in the list for every dds output.
+Icon rescale to: The size the original icon will be rescaled to.
+54x54 seems to be the standard.
+It is then cut to 52x52 (without changing the size again)